a beginner's intro to zines by atozines

 usually makes templates

-prepares merch for printing
+prepares merch for printing based on communications with manufacturers

 should have experience making merch